 Note 2: To add photos - It is best to use the ‘insert’ function as the photos will automatically fit the width of the cell

 Definition of in-house.
-For the purpose of this document "in-house" means being within the ExTL and in associated laboratories (generally under the broader organisation) to which the ExTL has access both in terms of priority (ie. can get tests done when needed) and geography (ie. nearby).
+For the purpose of this document "in-house" means being within the ExTL or associated ATF(s) to which the ExTL has access both in terms of priority (ie. can get tests done when needed) and geography (ie. nearby).

 NOTE: IECEx OD 03 contains additional information used to assist in interpretation of these requirements.